Chevron Corporation: 2020s

 On January 5, 2022, Chevron temporarily decreased production in Kazakhstan's Tengiz Field due to the 2022 Kazakh protests, which were motivated by heavy oil price increases.
 Later that month, Chevron also announced it would end all operations in Myanmar, citing rampant human rights abuses and deteriorating rule of law since the 2021 Myanmar coup d'état.
 A statement released by the company on its website stated while Chevron was committed to an orderly exit which ensured it could still provide energy to Southeast Asia, Chevron remained firmly opposed to the human rights violations committed by the current military rule in Myanmar.

 Also in 2022, Chevron was reported to explore the sale of stakes in three fields located in Equatorial Guinea.
 It was suggested by Reuters that the sales are intended to attract smaller oil companies.

 Chevron, however, did not do business in the 2020s without controversy and regulatory obstacles.
 Chevron Phillips Chemical, a company jointly owned by Chevron and Phillips 66, agreed to pay $118 million in March 2022 as a result of violating the Clean Air Act at three of its chemical production plants in Texas.
 According to the United States Department of Justice and United States Environmental Protection Agency, Chevron and Phillips failed to properly flare at the plants, causing excess air pollution.
 The companies agreed to add pollution control systems to the plants as well.

-Despite the major oil and gas companies, including Chevron, reporting sharp rises in interim revenues and profits due to Russia's 2022 invasion of Ukraine, the world's-largest oil companies received immense backlash for such profits.
+Despite the major oil and gas companies, including Chevron, reporting sharp rises in interim revenues and profits due to the 2022 Russian invasion of Ukraine, the world's-largest oil companies received immense backlash for such profits.
 In total, Chevron made US$246.3 billion in revenue and $36.5 billion in profit within 2022, both of which are records for the company.
 In addition, days before the company reported its full year earnings, Chevron increased its dividend and announced a $75 billion stock buyback program, a move which attracted a heated response from the Biden administration as well as from news commentators within the United States.

 The 2020s also saw efforts by Chevron to expand into the clean energy industry.
 Across the 2020s, Chevron invested stakes into fusion power companies, the two largest of them being Zap Energy and TAE Technologies.
 September 2023 saw Chevron acquire a majority stake in a Utah hydrogen storage facility, which is poised to be the world's largest storage facility for hydrogen in renewable energy.